engelvinter/tellsticklove/README.md

 # Tellstick Love

 Tellstick Love is a yocto image for the Raspberry 3 model B and the Tellstick Duo (which is a 433 Mhz control unit from the former company Telldus).
+It is built around the telldus daemon (telldusd) to control the Tellstick Duo, the mosquitto MQTT broker and home assistant as container, all running on a Rasberry 3.

 First create a virtual python environment:
 > python -m venv venv